graphprotocol/indexer-rs/README.md

 Experimental rust impl for The Graph [indexer service](https://github.com/graphprotocol/indexer/tree/main/packages/indexer-service)

+## Dependency choices

+- switching from actix-web to `axum` for the service server
+- App profiling should utilize `perf`, flamegraphs or cpu profilers, and benches to track and collect performance data.
+The typescript implementation uses `gcloud-profile`
+- Consider replacing and adding parts from TAP manager

 > Don't know if receipt validation is actually correct, need testing

 ## Components checklist (basic, not extensive)